mawuva/laravel-form-request/README.md

-# Laravel Form Request Adaptation
+# Laravel Form Request adaptation for Lumen Framework

-This package is a Laravel Form Request adaptation for Lumen.
+This package is a Laravel Form Request adaptation for Lumen Framework.
 You can use it in Laravel also but, it's not necessary.

 ## Installation